 That’s it!
 Making authentic Greek tzatziki sauce is super easy and absolutely worth the time it takes.
 Lately I’ve been making a batch of it just about every week, and eating it with gluten free crackers for a light lunch or snack.
-I’ve also been serving it with grilled meat like this pork souvlaki from Kalyn’s Kitchen.
+I’ve also been serving it with grilled meat like these Greek grilled pork chops.
 It’s one of my favorite, and the world’s favorite, ways to eat Greek yogurt.

 Authentic Greek Tzatziki sauce is tangy, fresh, and positively addictive!
 Serve with chicken, pork or lamb, or as a dip with crackers or pita wedges.